waywardgeek/subset_sum_crypto/README.md

 sensitive data.
 Use standard crypto instead from trustworthy libraries like OpenSSL instead.

+That said, inventing new crypto is fun.
+Here's my latest brain-fart.

 Alice starts by picking random secret 256-bit prime `p` in the range [2^256..2^257], and then computes 118 values `v[i]`, for `i` in [0..117]: